This article was originally published in 2019. It has been updated with new information.

 It’s also crucial to give your site a stress test on mobile.
 Mobile has higher cart abandonment rates than desktop.
 Make sure your site is mobile-optimized, fast, accepts digital wallets, and limits screen-blocking pop-ups.

-You need to make sure your site has a credible look and feel so people will be willing to give you their home address, email, and especially credit card info.
+You need to ensure that your site has a credible look and feel so that people will be willing to provide you with their home address, email, and especially credit card information.

-Make sure your SSL is up to date (so that nice little lock shows up next to the URL in the person’s web browser) and use trusted payment processors and badges.
+Make sure your SSL is up to date (so that a nice little lock shows up next to the URL in the person’s web browser), and use trusted payment processors and badges.

 And when you’re making design choices for your site, think of how they’ll look to someone gauging your trustworthiness.
 Or, in other words, don’t make lots of typos or use Comic Sans.

 One other way to show you’re trustworthy is to offer a live chat with a real person.
-And make it clear it’s a real person by including their picture, their name, and maybe even a link to their Twitter account.
+Make it clear it’s a real person by including their picture, name, and maybe even a link to their Twitter account.

 There are three main ways to do that:

-Abandoned carts represent lots of potential revenue for your store, so by addressing them from two angles--site optimization and cart abandonment recovery emails--you should be able to get back a good chunk of sales you’d otherwise never see.
+Abandoned carts represent a lot of potential revenue for your store, so by addressing them from two angles—site optimization and cart abandonment recovery emails—you should be able to recover a good chunk of sales you’d otherwise never see.
+Remember, each abandoned cart is an opportunity to improve your checkout process and re-engage customers who were just a click away from completing their purchase.

-Ready to learn more about increasing your e-commerce sales?
 Find new ways to amplify your e-commerce strategy via top-level e-commerce platforms.
-See all available solutions on G2.

 Max Rice is the co-founder and CEO of e-Commerce email marketing platform Jilt.
 He started his career in e-Commerce over a decade ago and writes regularly about running an online store on the Jilt blog.